Turao/go-worker/README.md

   - server
     - server.go: decorates an `http.server` with routing (should I move routing to transport?)
     - transport.go: decodes http requests, encodes http responses
-    - endpoint.go: implements an anti-fragile layer, independent of transport (just like a controller)
+    - endpoint.go: implements an anti-fragile layer, independent of transport (somewhat like a controller)
-    - logging.go: decorates services with custom logging (what is being called and when)
+    - logging.go: decorates services with custom logging (what is being called and when (I'm just playing with the middleware pattern here)
     - service.go: provides application-level features
   - worker
     - worker.go: manages jobs